 of voters say public school teachers in Indiana are paid too little.

-JOIN RED FOR ED
+JOIN THE RED FOR ED MOVEMENT

 Thank you for supporting the Red For Ed movement.
 Our kids, public schools and educators appreciate your solidarity.
 We’ll share information here, via email and on social media outlining how you can continue your advocacy.

 “Teaching in-person and online at the same time is a really big burden.
 It really is very challenging, especially for those classes and teachers that maybe don’t use a lot of technology in their classroom already.”

 Jodi Kallenberg, Middle and High School Orchestra Teacher, Plymouth Education Association

 “We’re asking teachers to do things we haven’t done in the past.”

 Anthony Dean, Elementary Special Education Teacher, Washington Twp.
 Education Association